by Markus Winand.

 FROM ...

 You might wonder why the database does not do it this way automatically?
-It is because converting a string to a number always gives an unambiguous result.
+I think it is because converting a string to a number always gives an unambiguous result.
 This is not true the other way around.
 A number, formatted as text, can contain spaces, punctation, and leading zeros.
 A single value can be written in many ways:

 42